petedavisdev/petedavis.dev/_posts/interactive-content-with-components-in-markdown-on-vuepress.md

 ---
-title: Improve your content with custom components in VuePress
+title: 3 reasons to use components in your VuePress markdown
 date: 2020-05-15T18:13:50.865Z
 thumbnail: /media/vue.js_logo.png
 tags: